 Yellow tinted lenses also benefit anyone spending a lot of time in front of a computer screen.
 Computers, game consoles, smartphones, etc. produce a lot of blue light.
 Wearing yellow/amber tinted eyewear blocks that light to help reduced eye fatigue and strain.

 Recent studies now show even more uses for lens tints that block blue light.
 Turns out, these tents also have potentially significant health benefits.

 - Sleep problems – Excessive light, especially blue light given off by electronics and ambient light, suppresses melatonin.
 Melatonin, our natural sleep hormone, helps us get to sleep.
 Wearing lenses that block blue light for an hour before bed may prevent melatonin suppression, thereby allowing individuals to fall asleep quicker and easier.

 - Bipolar disorder – Preliminary research shows that blocking blue light may help stabilize mood for people suffering from some forms of bipolar disorder.
-According to Dr. Jim Phelps, this dark therapy works basically the opposite way as light therapy for depression.
+This dark therapy works basically the opposite way as light therapy for depression.

 “Many people with macular degeneration have reduced color vision and reduced contrast vision.
-The use of yellow, amber and brown lenses can improve contrast vision and make it easier to see, especially in bright light””natural light or light that comes from bulbs.”
+The use of yellow, amber and brown lenses can improve contrast vision and make it easier to see, especially in bright light, natural light or light that comes from bulbs.”
+(What is Low Vision?)

 Blue Light Exposure

-More research is needed, but exposure to blue light clearly has a significant impact on general health.
-In addition to causing color distortion and potential eye strain and damage, blue light may also increase cancer risk and have connections to diabetes and obesity.
+More research is needed, but exposure to blue light clearly has an impact on health.
+In addition to causing color distortion, eye strain and headaches, blue light may also increase cancer risk and have connections to diabetes and obesity.

 Do you have questions or comments about this article?
-We’d love to hear from you, please leave a comment below.
+We’d love to hear from you!
+Please leave a comment below.